georgebarwood/RustWeb/README.md

 Installation and starting server
 ================================
-Change to the directory where the database is to be stored ( it will be named rustweb.rustdb ).

-Install Rust, then from a command prompt run commands
+Install [Rust](https://www.rust-lang.org/tools/install)if it is not already installed.

+Install rustweb using

 cargo install rustweb

+From a command prompt, change to the the directory where the database is to be stored ( the file will be named rustweb.rustdb ).

+Start rustweb using

 rustweb 3000